jeremyevans/tilt/docs/TEMPLATES.md

 In Kramdown this option only applies to smart quotes.
 It will apply a subset of Smarty Pants (e.g. `...` to `…`) regardless of any option.

-Maruku ignores this option and always applies smart quotes (and nothing else).

 #### `:escape_html => true|false`

 Set `true` disallow raw HTML in Markdown contents.
 HTML is converted to literal text by escaping `<` characters.

-Kramdown and Maruku don't support this option.
+Kramdown doesn't support this option.

 ### See also